mjbright/packer-tf-vault/labs/tf-even-more-variables/index.md

 When you write Terraform configuration for a specific project, you may choose to leave some attributes with hard-coded values when it doesn't make sense to allow users to configure them.

 ## List public and private subnets
 So far you have used "simple" variables.
 These variables all have single values.
 Now let's use some more complex variables.
 Terraform supports collection variable types that contain more than one value.

-Terraform supports several collection variables types.
+Terraform supports several collection variables types:

 - List: A sequence of values of the same type.

 - Map: A lookup table, matching keys to values, all of the same type.

 - Set: An unordered collection of unique value, all of the same type.

 The following lab will use lists and a map, which are the most commonly used of these types.
 Sets are useful when a unique collection of values is needed, and the order of the items in the collection does not matter.